apache/hadoop/hadoop-mapreduce-project/hadoop-mapreduce-client/hadoop-mapreduce-client-core/src/site/markdown/MapReduceTutorial.md

 Applications specify the files to be cached via urls (hdfs://) in the `Job`.
 The `DistributedCache` assumes that the files specified via hdfs:// urls are already present on the `FileSystem`.

-The framework will copy the necessary files to the slave node before any tasks for the job are executed on that node.
-Its efficiency stems from the fact that the files are only copied once per job and the ability to cache archives which are un-archived on the slaves.
+The framework will copy the necessary files to the worker node before any tasks for the job are executed on that node.
+Its efficiency stems from the fact that the files are only copied once per job and the ability to cache archives which are un-archived on the workers.

 `DistributedCache` tracks the modification timestamps of the cached files.
 Clearly the cache files should not be modified by the application or externally while the job is executing.

 `DistributedCache` can be used to distribute simple, read-only data/text files and more complex types such as archives and jars.
-Archives (zip, tar, tgz and tar.gz files) are *un-archived* at the slave nodes.
+Archives (zip, tar, tgz and tar.gz files) are *un-archived* at the worker nodes.
 Files have *execution permissions* set.

 The files/archives can be distributed by setting the property `mapreduce.job.cache.{files |archives}`.
 If more than one file/archive has to be distributed, they can be added as comma separated paths.
 The properties can also be set by APIs
 [Job.addCacheFile(URI)](../../api/org/apache/hadoop/mapreduce/Job.html)/